joelparkerhenderson/powerful-questions/README.md

 What would it take to create change on thisissue?

-What could happen that would enable you/us tofeel fully engaged and energized about (your specific situation)?
+What could happen that would enable you/us to feel fully engaged and energized about (your specific situation)?

 What’s possible here and who cares? (rather than "What’s wrong here and who’s responsible?")

 What needs our immediate attention going forward?

-If our success was completely guaranteed, whatbold steps might we choose?
+If our success was completely guaranteed, what bold steps might we choose?

 How can we support each other in taking the next steps?
 What unique contribution can we eachmake?